Lukas-Hoernle/WAD-Loader-3/README.md

     * based on the name
     * based on the description

+Client-Handler:
+* write cmd/powershell script to register as handler on custom protocol
+* consume DownloadApi
+  * save wads in files with their id
+* add start parameters for
+  * path of the GZDoom
+  * path to local IWAD
+  * ids of all necessary wads (in load-order)
+* write function to start background process to start doom
+  * download all missing wads
+  * execute

 Optional:
 * Possibility to add Tags to Wads and WadPacks
   * Wads/WadPacks should then be searchable by these packs